Boosting the Adversarial Transferability of Surrogate Models with Dark Knowledge: Introduction

-Data and \atn{labels} are \atn{two} important components in training DNNs.
-It is noticed that the surrogate models used in prior works were trained with one-hot labels.
-However, the one-hot label does not contain rich information \atn{of an image}.
-Besides the features of the true class, an image often contains the features of similar classes and even multiple objects (see Fig.~\ref{fig:pipeline}).
-In contrast to one-hot labels, knowledge distillation~\cite{hinton2015distilling} \reminder{utilizes} soft labels as the predicted probability distribution \reminder{from} a trained teacher model.
-The soft label is also known as ``dark knowledge'', which has been widely used to compress neural networks~\cite{hinton2015distilling,wang2021knowledge} and improve \atn{inference} accuracy~\cite{furlanello2018born,yang2019training,bagherinezhad2018label}.
-Inspired by this, we propose to leverage the dark knowledge to boost the adversarial transferability of surrogate model in this paper.
-We first conduct a case study on ImageNet dataset to investigate the effect of dark knowledge on adversarial transferability.
-The experimental results show that dark knowledge can improve the adversarial transferability of surrogate models \emph{without} querying the target models.
-Specifically, the adversarial transferability of surrogate model can be improved when \emph{any} model for the same task is used to extract dark knowledge and it is then used for training the surrogate model.
-Then, we propose to enhance the dark knowledge of training data by applying mixing augmentation \reminder{skills}.
-A case study is conducted to show that the adversarial transferability \atn{is remarkably improved by this enhancement.} \atn{On} the contrary, the adversarial transferability is impaired when the mixing augmentation is simply used for training the surrogate model.
+Labels and data are two important components in training DNNs.
+Although the one-hot label is extensively used in normal DNN training, we notice that it does not well describe a data, because an image often contains the features of similar classes and even multiple objects in addition to the features of the true class.
+In contrast to one-hot labels, the soft labels which are the predicted distributions from a teacher model contain abundant information of image data, and have been used in knowledge distillation~\cite{hinton2015distilling} for compressing neural networks.
+The soft label is also known as ``dark knowledge''~\cite{hinton2015distilling}.
+In this work, we propose that the dark knowledge is the key recipe to boost the adversarial transferability of surrogate models.
+Therefore, we propose to use the soft label to train the surrogate model, and enhance the dark knowledge by applying mixing augmentation skills to training data~\cite{devries2017cutout,zhang2018mixup,yun2019cutmix}.